Trabant P 50

-The Trabant P 50 ([tʁaˈbant peː ˈfʏnftsɪç]), also known as the Trabant 500, is the first series production model of the East German Trabant series, made by VEB Sachsenring Automobilwerke Zwickau.
-It was produced from 1957 until 1962; in total, 131,495 units were built (including pre-production models).
-In 1962, VEB Sachsenring switched production from the P 50 to the short-lived intermediate model Trabant 600, which combined the exterior styling of the Trabant P 50 with the technical design of the next generation Trabant model, the Trabant 601.
+The Trabant P 50 ([tʁaˈbant peː ˈfʏnftsɪç]), also known as the Trabant 500, is the first series production model of the East German Trabant series, produced by VEB Sachsenring Automobilwerke Zwickau from 1957 until 1962.
+In total, 131,495 units were built (including pre-production models).
+In 1962, VEB Sachsenring switched production from the P 50 to the short-lived intermediate model Trabant 600, which combined the exterior styling of the Trabant P 50 with the technical underpinnings of the next generation Trabant model, the Trabant 601.